Junior Year Program in English

 The applicant must satisfy the following conditions to be eligible for enrollment in this program:

-1. The applicant must be enrolled in his/her home institution as a regular third (or fourth) year student.
+1. The applicant must be enrolled in his/her home institution as a regular third (or fourth) year student throughout the program period.

 2. The home institution must have a formal student exchange agreement with Tohoku University.